Package 'walk'

 overlap

 The amount of overlap betwen the raster cell and polygon such that the cell is considered "inside" the polygon.
 Defaults to overlap = 0.95.
-If overlap = 1 then a cell has to be completely inside the polygon to be maked.
+If overlap = 1 then a cell has to be completely inside the polygon to be masked.

 Soft-plus function